sandialabs/sceptre-phenix-images/README.md

 ```
 oras pull ghcr.io/sandialabs/sceptre-phenix-images/bennu.qc2:latest
 ```
+_This example will download the latest version of bennu.qc2 to your current working directory._

 Images are built weekly and saved for 90 days.
 View the [Github workflow](./.github/workflows/image-build.yml) for the details on how images are built.

 ## How it works